claresudbery/clare-wiki-ably/pages/coding/infra/cloud/aws/elastic-beanstalk-ebs.md

 * Services => Elastic Beanstalk
 * Select your project at the top, then environment from the dropdown
+*	For a list of recent events, see Dashboard.
+This is the default view.
 * For running instances, click Monitoring (left) and see HealthyHostCount (bottom right)
 * For Events, select Events on the left
+  *	!
+Be aware that this is not the only source for events
+  *	You can also look at Cloudwatch | Alarms:
+    *	If you want to correlate events with auto-scaling:
+    *	Cloudwatch: Alarms on the LHS – select the sub-menu of red alarms
+    * Click on the row which contains the id you're interested in (select the checkbox)
+    *	Now check the History tab in the lower half of the screen
 * To configure number of instances:
   * Configuration => Scaling

 ## Scaling Triggers

 - To check load: EBS – applications – \[project\] – \[env\] -
   dashboard
     - Config for this is set up in load balancer : Scaling trigger = Network Out
     - Json response from network ie response to browser in response to browser requests
     - Max is 600000 (or whatever) Mb in 5 minutes – if this is exceeded, new server is spun up
     - Go to EBS and select Monitoring on the left, then you can see from the graphs how many mb are coming back from network in responses
+-	Auto-scaling rescues us if an instance goes down, but it’s slow
+  -	It might be that if you have 3 availability zones then effectively you have 3 instances
+  -	Might not be though – basically several params are interacting with one another

 ## Events & Deployment